Email-Dashboard/Email-Dashboard/README.md

 ### 1- Install Docker

-:arrow_forward: Install the most recent version of the Docker Engine for your platform using the [official Docker releases](http://docs.docker.com/engine/installation/), which can also be installed using:<br>
+:arrow_forward: Install the most recent version of the Docker Engine for your platform using the 🔗[official Docker releases](http://docs.docker.com/engine/installation/), which can also be installed using:<br>

 ```bash
 wget -qO- https://get.docker.com/ | sh